Tadashi Maeyama: Antiwar Stickers and Antiwar Flag

 Following GUN’s newfound political voice as the result of the Konishi Anti-Military Struggle, the group began circulating newsletters incorporating political sloganeering and conceptualist art strategies.
-The inaugural issue in March of 1971 proclaimed “Stand Up, All Fighting Workers, Students, and Citizens, for the Anti-Imperialism Struggle!”
+The inaugural issue in March 1971 proclaimed “Stand Up, All Fighting Workers, Students, and Citizens, for the Anti-Imperialism Struggle!”
 As part of the newsletter, Maeyama designed three stickers with the words 反保 (Anti-Anpo), 反戦 (Anti-War), and 叛軍 (Anti-Military).
 The first sticker was accompanied by the slogan, “Overthrow the US and Japanese emperors!”
 Those interested could obtain the stickers through a small donation of 100 yen and show their solidarity by placing the stickers anywhere and everywhere.

 In a similar vein, Maeyama also created “Antiwar Flags“ that year featuring three banners displaying 反軍 (Anti-Military), 反帝 (Anti-Imperialism), and 反戦 (Anti-War).
 The year prior in 1970, Maeyama had created the political art piece Antiwar Flag, depicting the US flag shedding blood onto the Japanese flag beneath it.
 Accompanying Maeyama’s graphic representation were the words “For Vietnam.”
 In turn, the artwork showed how US bloodshed in the Vietnam War was accepted by Japan, whose complicity in the war at the time was fervently opposed by Japanese activists.
 Maeyama’s Antiwar Stickers and Antiwar Flag were key examples of the artist’s propagandistic approach in comparison to that of his fellow GUN members.

-In May of 1971, Maeyama was invited by the critic Ichirō Haryū to show his “Antiwar“ ensemble of stickers and flags at Mainichi Contemporary at the Tokyo Metropolitan Art Museum.
+In May 1971, Maeyama was invited by the critic Ichirō Haryū to show his “Antiwar“ ensemble of stickers and flags at Mainichi Contemporary at the Tokyo Metropolitan Art Museum.
 Maeyama withdrew his work within a week of opening, however, in response to the event organizer’s removal of his donation box for those interested in obtaining the Antiwar Stickers.